babobski/Bootstrap-on-WordPress/README.md

 Bootstrap 4 on Wordpress
 ===========
-Bootstrap on wordpress is a blank bootstrap 4 ready wordpress theme.
+Bootstrap 4 on WordPress is a blank bootstrap 4 ready WordPress theme.

-Almost done, more info will follow...
+For the full documentation visit the [Bootstrap 4 on WordPress](http://bootstrap4onwordpress.babobski.nl/) website.